jmlavoier/work-at-olist-front/README.md

 ### Building

-If your project needs some additional steps for the developer to build the project after some code changes, state them here. for example:
+Before you try to make changes, start building the development environment to work.

-Build **dev** with live reload
+Build **dev** with live reload.
+Open you favoroite IDE or Text editor and make the most.
 ```
 $ yarn start
 ```

-Build **dev** with watch
+Build **dev** with watch.
+It watch all changes but it doesn't start any server.
 ```
 $ yarn watch
 ```

-Build **prod** on Heroku
+Build **prod** on Heroku.
+You mustn't care about this script, let's Heroku work for you.
 ```
 $ yarn postinstall
 ```
-> This script will execute every deployment, so don't try change this.
+> This script will execute every deployment.

 *You don't need to set up any environment variables* :wink:

 ### Deploying / Publishing
-The deployment will happen after the the merge in the **master** branch.
+The deployment will be done after the the merge to the **master** branch.
-But it will only execute if the checks on Travis CI are fully passed.
+But it will be only executed if all checks on Travis CI are passed.

+If you would like to contribute, after you change the code, you should create a new *pull request*.
+The Travis will advise you if everthing is alright or not.

-## Tests
+## Tests & lint

+It's fully recommended you get started to code while you take in consideration the **tests** and the **linter**.
+If you are comfortble with it, so you are gonna create a great code.

 Run test
 ```